A life-saving revolution

-In early 2000, Mary Lewis, then director of government relations at the Heart & Stroke Foundation, had the idea to approach Toronto’s Empire Club, which has a history of attracting top-shelf speakers including Winston Churchill, Bill Gates, our past prime ministers and even the Dalai Lama.
+In early 2000, Mary Lewis, then director of government relations at Heart & Stroke , had the idea to approach Toronto’s Empire Club, which has a history of attracting top-shelf speakers, from Bill Gates to the Dalai Lama.

 Dr. Frank Silver didn’t have the household name that the club usually courted.
-But that was a small wrinkle, which Lewis promised wouldn’t matter once he delivered his speech.

-Someone in that room was listening.
-Six weeks later, the Ontario budget was unveiled with a special addition: $30 million to develop and staff more stroke centres in Ontario.
+But when he spoke there in March 2000, alongside two prominent stroke survivors, people listened.
+Six weeks later, the Ontario budget was unveiled with $30 million to develop and staff more stroke centres in Ontario.